 - 2 chicken breasts (use pre-cooked chicken to save time)

 - 2-3 kaffir lime leaves (these can be dried or fresh.
-See notes for substitution.)
+See Recipes Notes for substitution)

 - 1 large red pepper